Mix and Submission Guidelines

 Due to the degradation of lacquer discs from the moment they are cut, it is crucial that you have a pressing plant booked and ready to receive them as soon as we dispatch them with our courier.
 If you need any help with this please do not hesitate to call us.

-A Few Words On The Loudness War
+A Few Words On Loudness and general audio quality:

 For a number of reasons, mainly record labels wanting their record to sound biggest on the radio/TV, there has been a rather sad trend in recent years for ever increasingly ‘loud’ or crushed/clipped, dynamically devoid masters.